 Aldehydes and Ketones: Nomenclature, nature of carbonyl group, methods of preparation, physical and chemical properties, mechanism of nucleophilic addition, reactivity of alpha hydrogen in aldehydes, uses.

 Carboxylic Acids: Nomenclature, acidic nature, methods of preparation, physical and chemical

 Organic Compounds Containing Nitrogen

-Diazonium salts: Importance in synthetic organic chemistry.
+Diazonium salts: Preparation, chemical reactions and importance in synthetic organic chemistry

 Sets, Relations and Functions

 Sets and their representations, union, intersection and complements of sets and their algebraic properties, relations, equivalence relations, mappings, one-one, into and onto mappings, composition of mappings.